-Revenue is recognised when the customer takes possession of and accepts the products.
+Revenue is recognised when control over a product is transferred to the customer at the amount of promised consideration to which the group is expected to be entitled.
 Revenue excludes value added tax or other sales taxes and is after deduction of any trade discounts.